GIScience/openpoiservice/README.md

 ### Basics

 1. Create and activate a virtualenv
-2. Install the requirements via pip
-3. Make sure protoc is installed on your host system (needed to parse the osm pbf files, `$ protoc --version`
+2. Make sure `google protobuf` is installed on your system (**caution**: most likely you will have to install from source on ubuntu [(instructions)](https://github.com/google/protobuf/blob/master/src/README.md).
+Using **homebrew** on OS X `brew install protobuf` will suffice.
+3. Afterwards you can install the necessary requirements via pipwith `pip install -r requirements.txt`

 ### Set Environment Variables